vsouza/awesome-ios/README.md

  * [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects) - An Alamofire extension which converts JSON response data into swift objects using EVReflection :large_orange_diamond:

 ### Layout
-* [ios-flexboxkit](https://github.com/alexdrone/ios-flexboxkit) - A simple UIKit extension to wrap Flexbox layouts.
+* [FlexboxLayout](https://github.com/alexdrone/FlexboxLayout) - Port of Facebook's css-layout to Swift :large_orange_diamond:
 * [Masonry](https://github.com/SnapKit/Masonry) - Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
 * [FLKAutoLayout](https://github.com/floriankugler/FLKAutoLayout) - UIView category which makes it easy to create layout constraints in code.
 * [Façade](https://github.com/mamaral/Facade) - Programmatic view layout for the rest of us - an autolayout alternative.